 Rhossili Down, Hillend and beach walk

-A challenging walk to the highest point on Gower, where you will meander through ancient landscapes before descending onto one of the most iconic beaches in Wales.
-Burial chambers, radar stations and shipwrecks are only some of the highlights you will pass along the way.
+Walk to the highest point on Gower, take in the views and meander through ancient landscapes before descending onto one of the most iconic beaches in Wales.
+This autumn, enjoy a last blast of colour as the heath comes to life on Rhossili Down in early September.

 National Trust Shop, Rhossili, grid ref: SS414881